Dionne Warwick: My Favorite Time of the Year and move to Concord Records (2000–2010)

 On October 16, 2002, Warwick was nominated to be Goodwill Ambassador of the Food and Agriculture Organization of the United Nations (FAO).

 In 2004, Warwick's first Christmas album was released.
 Entitled My Favorite Time of the Year, the CD featured jazzy interpretations of many holiday classics.
 In 2007, Rhino Records re-released the CD with new cover art.

 In 2005, Warwick was honored by Oprah Winfrey at her Legends Ball.
 She appeared on the May 24, 2006, fifth-season finale of American Idol.
 Warwick sang a medley of "Walk On By" and "That's What Friends Are For", with longtime collaborator Burt Bacharach accompanying her on the piano.

-In 2006, Warwick signed with Concord Records after a 15-year tenure at Arista, which had ended in 1994.
-Her first and only release for the label was My Friends and Me, a duets album containing reworkings of her old hits, very similar to her 1998 CD Dionne Sings Dionne.
+In 2006, Warwick signed with Concord Records, her first mainstream label since leaving Arista in 1994.
+Her first and only release for the label was My Friends and Me, a duets album containing reworkings of her old hits, very similar to her CD Dionne Sings Dionne (1998).
 Among her singing partners were Gloria Estefan, Olivia Newton-John, Wynonna Judd and Reba McEntire.
 The album peaked at No. 66 on the Top R&B/Hip-Hop Albums chart.
-The album was produced by her son, Damon Elliott.
+The album was produced by her son Damon Elliott.
 A follow-up album featuring Warwick's old hits as duets with male vocalists was planned, but the project was cancelled.
 The relationship with Concord concluded with the release of My Friends and Me.
 A compilation CD of her greatest hits and love songs, The Love Collection, entered the UK album chart at number 27 on February 16, 2008.